 If you need to obtain your Level 3 training elsewhere, Childcare and Playwork courses are delivered by colleges and training companies around the country.

-Note that since September 2014, only courses with 'Early Years Educator' explicitly in the course title are accepted as 'full and relevant' qualifications for new childcare courses.
+Note that since September 2014, only courses with 'Early Years Educator' explicitly in the course title are accepted as 'approved' qualifications for new childcare courses.
 Qualifications obtained, or courses started, before September 2014 are still valid though.

 The National Extension College (NEC) provides distance learning courses for a wide range of childcare qualifications including the Diploma for the Early Years Workforce (Level 3).
 The course costs £2845.00.

 The NEC also offers a Diploma in Playwork (Level 3) which costs £2845.00.